Medications

 How it works

 GLP-1 is released after eating.
-It tells the pancreas to release insulin, slows how fast the stomach empties, and signals the brain that you are full.
+It tells the to release , slows how fast the stomach empties, and signals the brain that you are full.

 Brand names